Theatre & Drama Studies (BA Honours) (Level 8)

 Type of Course:

 Application Closing Date:

-CIT CSM recommends that Special Category Applicants apply by 1st February, however, applications will be accepted up to 1st May
+MTU CSM recommends that Special Category Applicants apply by 1st February, however, applications will be accepted up to 1st May.

 4 years (8 semesters)